 However, you are likely to spend most of your time on the island where you choose to stay so it’s important to pick the right one for you.

-Perhentian Besar is more developed (this is just relative to Kecil).
-There’s a bigger range of resorts and it’s quieter.
+Perhentian Besar has a bigger range of resorts, they are more spread out and it’s quieter.
 This is the better choice for families.
 I think it is better value as well.
 For example, all the best hotels in Perhentian Besar listed below are much cheaper on average than the ones on Perhentian Kecil.

 Backpackers do tend to make up most tourists on Kecil, but actually the best resort in Pulau Perhentian is here so if you want the absolute best place to stay in Pulau Perhentian, you may want to pick this island.

 I prefer to stay on Perhentian Besar because the Perhentian Besar hotels offer better value.
 If you want to party though, I definitely recommend Perhentian Kecil as it’s not ideal to be getting boats between the islands once it is dark.

 But either island is beautiful so you really can’t make a mistake!

 Note: Keep scrolling to see a map of the islands and where each recommended resort is located.